-Sejal is partnering on the project with Michelle Escamilla, MSW ’22, the Graduate Assistant/MSW Intern in our Office of Inclusive Engagement and Student Life (IESL).
-Each Wednesday and Thursday in September at 5:30 pm ET, Sejal and Michelle will hold live, 20-25 minute conversations at @NYUSilverCPD with students and professors about how they show up in one of the ten roles outlined by the Social Change Ecosystem Map.
-At the conclusion of the series, on October 1, 2021 at 11:00 am ET, Deepa Iyer herself will participate in an Instagram Live event to speak about her framework and answer student questions.
+Sejal partnere on the project with Michelle Escamilla, MSW ’22, the MSW Intern in our Office of Inclusive Engagement and Student Life (IESL).
+Each Wednesday and Thursday in September at 5:30 pm ET, Sejal and Michelle held live, 20-25 minute conversations at @NYUSilverCPD with students and professors about how they show up in one of the ten roles outlined by the Social Change Ecosystem Map.
+At the conclusion of the series, on October 1, 2021 at 11:00 am ET, Deepa Iyer herself participated in an Instagram Live event to speak about her framework and answer student questions.

-Although open to anyone with the Instagram app, Sejal said the conversations are intended for NYU Silver students.
+Although open to anyone with the Instagram app, Sejal said the conversations were intended for NYU Silver students.
 “This series is about giving students an opportunity to see themselves in these 10 roles and to hear from different peers and professors about the roles they play in micro, mezzo, and macro spaces.
-We want to provide a framework for the ‘why’ behind social change work, convey the importance of intentionality in either centering or de-centering ourselves depending on the situation at hand, and promote understanding of the fluidity of one’s role in social change.
-It’s also a way to foster community and connection as the new academic year begins!”
+We wanted to provide a framework for the ‘why’ behind social change work, convey the importance of intentionality in either centering or de-centering ourselves depending on the situation at hand, and promote understanding of the fluidity of one’s role in social change.
+It was also a way to foster community and connection as the new academic year begins!”

 Sejal noted the Social Change Ecosystem Map was very helpful to her as she went through it the first time.
 “I stumbled upon it during the early months of COVID-19, just after George Floyd’s murder,” she said.
 “I remember thinking that there was so much to be done, but feeling unsure and frustrated about where to start.
 When I looked at the map and the actual roles, I was able to figure out where I see myself based on my values, strengths and passions.
 While it’s fluid and you can sit in many of the roles at different times, Storyteller and Healer are the two roles that I consistently see myself in right now.
 The framework helps hold you accountable and you realize you don’t need a title to do social change work.
 When you see yourself in a role, it makes it easy to take the next step.”